exeldtarkus/tarkus-env-manager/README.md

 ### 🌿 tarkus-env-manager

 `tarkus-env-manager` is a lightweight TypeScript utility for safely validating and managing environment variables using [Zod](https://zod.dev/).
-It is designed for Node.js applications where strict validation and transformation of environment variables is critical.
+It is designed for Node.js or other Javascript applications where strict validation and transformation of environment variables is critical.

 ✅ **Automatically loads `.env` via `dotenv` inside the library** — no need to manually call `dotenv.config()` in your project.